SpinalHDL/VexRiscv/README.md

 To generate the corresponding RTL as a VexRiscv.v file, run (it could take time the first time you run it):

 NOTE :
 The VexRiscv could need the unreleased master-head of SpinalHDL.
-If it fail to compile, just get the SpinalHDL repository and do a "sbt publish-local" in it.
+If it fail to compile, just get the SpinalHDL repository and do a "sbt clean compile publish-local" in it as described in the dependencies chapter.

 ```sh
 sbt "run-main vexriscv.demo.GenFull"